UPPMAX/HPC-python/docs/day1/load_run_packages.rst

    .. tab:: UPPMAX

       Check all available Python versions with:

       .. code-block:: console

           $ module avail python

+      NOTE that python is written in lower case!

    .. tab:: HPC2N